MicrosoftDocs/azure-docs/articles/cognitive-services/Speech-Service/how-to-custom-speech-test-and-train.md

 ### Upload data using Speech-to-text REST API v3.0

 You can use [Speech-to-text REST API v3.0](rest-speech-to-text.md#speech-to-text-rest-api-v30) for automation of any operations related to your Custom models.
 In particular, you can use it for a dataset upload.
-This may be especially useful, when your dataset file exceeds 128 MB and because of this can not be uploaded using *Local file* option in Speech Studio.
+This may be especially useful, when your dataset file exceeds 128 MB and because of this cannot be uploaded using *Local file* option in Speech Studio.

 Use the following requests to create and upload a dataset:
 * [Create Dataset](https://centralus.dev.cognitive.microsoft.com/docs/services/speech-to-text-api-v3-0/operations/CreateDataset)